 Our board of directors has approved a compensation policy for our non-employee directors that is designed to provide a total compensation package that enables us to attract and retain qualified and experienced individuals to serve as directors and to align our directors' interests with those of our stockholders.
-Our non-employee directors are compensated for their services on our board of directors as follows:
+Following the consummation of the Otic Transaction and the resulting reverse split of our common stock, the compensation committee engaged with its independent compensation consultant to review the Company's compensation practices for non-employees directors.
+As a result of this compensation review, the board of directors approved the following compensation for non-employee directors, commencing as of June 30, 2017:

-- each new non-employee director will receive an initial grant of an option under our 2014 Stock Incentive Plan, or the 2014 Plan, to purchase 25,000 shares of common stock upon his or her initial election to our board of directors; - each non-employee director who has served on the board for at least three months will receive an annual grant of an option under our 2014 Plan to purchase 12,000 shares of common stock on the date of the first meeting of our board of directors held after each annual meeting of our stockholders; - each non-employee director will receive an annual cash fee of \$35,000 (\$60,000 for the chair of the board of directors); - each non-employee director who is a member of the audit committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the audit committee chair); - each non-employee director who is a member of the compensation committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the compensation committee chair); and - each non-employee director who is a member of the nominating and corporate governance committee will receive an additional annual cash fee of \$3,750 (\$7,500 for the nominating and corporate governance committee chair).
+- each non-employee director will be granted options to purchase shares of common stock as determined from time to time by the board upon recommendation of the compensation committee (with a comparable cash award to be provided in the event any non-employee director is unable to accept equity compensation awards as a director); - each non-employee director will receive an annual cash fee of \$35,000 (\$60,000 for the chair of the board of directors); - each non-employee director who is a member of the audit committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the audit committee chair); - each non-employee director who is a member of the compensation committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the compensation committee chair); and - each non-employee director who is a member of the nominating and corporate governance committee will receive an additional annual cash fee of \$3,750 (\$7,500 for the nominating and corporate governance committee chair).

 The stock options granted to our non-employee directors will have an exercise price equal to the fair market value of our common stock on the date of grant and will expire ten years after the date of grant.
-The initial stock options granted to our future newly elected non-employee directors will, subject to the director's continued service on our board, vest with respect to one-third of the shares on the first anniversary of the grant date and quarterly thereafter until the third anniversary of the date of grant.
-The annual stock options granted to our non-employee directors will, subject to the director's continued service on our board, vest with respect to 100% of the shares on the first anniversary of the grant date.
-The initial and annual stock options granted to our non-employee directors will vest in full with respect to the shares then underlying such options upon a change in control.
+Subject to the director's continued service on our board, the stock options granted to our non-employee directors will vest quarterly over a three-year period from the date of grant.